 - Establish a consistent design experience language

-Design systems establish all of the resources, templates, UI kits, interactions, colors, typography, line spacing, and other parts of the UI, together with detailed style guides and interaction guides, into a complete system, before the product is created.
-By combining all these elements into a single system, a design system goes beyond a style guide and defines a set of rules, constraints and principles for every aspect of the organization’s design and development process.
+Enterprise design systems establish all of the resources, templates, UI kits, interactions, colors, typography, line spacing, and other parts of the UI, together with detailed style guides and interaction guides, into a complete system, before the product is created.

-Design systems can help any organization which deploys a web or app with regular updates, iterations and new screens.
-At Justinmind, we have worked with a range of organizations from software companies to banks who have all benefited from implementing a design system.
+Enterprise design systems can help any organization which deploys a web or app with regular updates, iterations and new screens.
+At Justinmind, we have worked with a range of organizations from software companies to banks, who have all benefited from implementing a design system.

-Typically, if your business has numerous UX designers and dev teams working simultaneously and continuously on your product, introducing a design system could offer real improvements in terms of efficiency and consistency.
+Typically, if your business has numerous UX designers and dev teams working simultaneously and continuously on your product, introducing an enterprise design system could offer real improvements in terms of efficiency and consistency.

 It’s not surprising that design systems are often developed in organizations where something has gone wrong.
 UXer Stanley Wood talked about his time running UX at Spotify:

 “We concluded that the fragmentation in the product was just reflecting the fragmentation in the team, that designers spread across so many different projects, timezones and competing timetables, just didn’t stand a chance.
 And, after all, weren’t these factors inherent in all modern tech companies anyway?

 “It was then that I first heard myself say: Design Doesn’t Scale.”Stanley Wood - Head of User Experience at Volvo

 But while this issue unsettled me, I tried my best not to engage with it — dismissing it as a lost cause — and focussing on a redesign instead.
 It didn’t work.
 No matter how happy I was with a design, it was always dulled when seen alongside several conflicting design-directions.